1836 Granville riot: Background

 The anti-abolitionists in Granville, led by General Augustine Munson, were a group that supported the American Colonization Society.
 The group's alignment with the American Colonization Society showcased their belief that as long as white and black existed in America, there would be no equality.
-The group did believe that slavery was wrong, but thought the abolitionists were going about doing away with slavery unconstitutionally.
-They did not agree with what they thought to be harsh treatment from the abolitionists toward the southern states/slave owners.
-The group also believed that the southern states were within their rights to deny the Federal U.S Constitution (and have slavery remain legal).
+The group believed that slavery was wrong but thought abolitionists wanted to do away with slavery unconstitutionally.
+They did not agree with what they thought to be harsh treatment toward southern states and slave owners.
 They thought it was unfair treatment because slavery was a practice carried over from England and had become a supporting factor to the southern economy.
+The group also believed that the southern states were within their rights to deny the Federal U.S Constitution and have slavery remain legal.
 Instead of doing as the abolitionists suggested, the group thought that the best solution would be to send the slaves back to Africa.
 However, they did not want to do so forcefully and believed they needed to inspire the slaves to want to go back on their own accord.